awesomelemonade/Battlecode2019/README.md

 * Debugging would be a pain - One would have to read transpiled Javascript
     * Eventually, we did figure out line numbers do correspond with compiled_bot.js, which was very useful because the compiled version closely matched when using pure javascript.
-* Not something we could foresee, but jsweet's transpiler online service went down in the middle of the competition.
+* Not something we could foresee, but jsweet's transpiler online service went down in the middle of the competition, causing many teams not be able to transpile their Java code.
 * I wanted to learn javascript anyways

 Otherwise, there are two other notable pieces of infrastructure we built during our first week.